 So what do you want to do?
 What can you talk about all day long that excites you, I’m sure you can pair that up with a product.
 And what you do is you just start doing videos like this and you just talk, you don’t have to hype up your products or anything.
 You just talk about what you’re doing, and what’s working for you.
 And then you could have a blog page or something like that or a product and put the link under every video.

-Eventually you do enough videos, you’ll get good at it.
+Eventually if you do enough videos on MLM business success you will get good at it.
 Don’t worry about it.
 You don’t have to know anything.
 Just start talking.
-Just pretend your phone is one of your friends and you’re going for a walk.
+Just pretend your phone is one of your friends and you are going for a walk.
 Let’s just go for a walk right now.
-I’m not scared of the phone because I know I can delete this video.
-You can do it.
+I am not scared of the phone because I know I can delete this blog article if needed.
+You can do it too if you live in Gizo or Tigoa and achieve direct selling success.

 So, what do you love?
 What can you talk about all day long?
 Do that.
 Do what you love, and the money will come.
-It will be a byproduct of what you’re doing.
+It will be a byproduct of what you are doing.
 Don’t make it the main focus.
-If you’re dying for money – If you’re desperate for money, it won’t come.
-That’s the irony is that when you desperately want it the most, it won’t come.
-It will hide from you.
+If you’re dying for money – If you are desperate for money, it won’t come.
+That is the irony is that when you desperately want it the most, it won’t come.
+It will hide from you and you will not enjoy affiliate marketing or MLM success.

 But when you relax, and you take a deep breath and you start tapping into your passion and what you love, then you can start creating and when you start getting creative juices flowing, then eventually the income will slowly come in.

-You know, what’s funny is that Charles Bukowski, he’s the drunk poet – beautiful poetry, very straightforward. raunchy raw.
-I don’t like him now because I’m sober.
+You know, what’s funny is that Charles Bukowski, he is the drunk poet – beautiful poetry, very straightforward. raunchy raw.
+I don’t like him now because I am sober.
 But when I was drinking, he was like a god to me.
 And he said that when he finally got money it didn’t matter anymore.
-He said when he finally got money and women, it didn’t matter anymore because he was like 75 or something like that, and he’s just an old dirty man.
-I mean, it’s like I finally got what I wanted, but it’s too late.
-I’m 75 and I can’t get it up.
-I’m pathetic.
-You know, I’m pooping my pants.
+He said when he finally got money and women, it didn’t matter anymore because he was like 75 or something like that, and he is just an old dirty man.
+I mean, it is like I finally got what I wanted, but it’s too late.
+I am 75 and I can’t get it up and I’m pathetic.
+You know, I am soiling my pants instead of making money with MLM businesses.

 Start saving a little money and start investing.
 I’m starting to save money and food because we don’t know what’s happening in this world.
 You gotta stockpile stop spending because you can’t rely on anything that you see on the media and they’re censoring left and right it’s not even social media anymore.
 It’s another news channel.
 Twitter just gives you what they want you to see.
 Same with Facebook.